pandemozhno/bha/README.md

 data collapsed for pairs 10 || 01 = 0 in result, 11 || 00 = 1 in result

-> the same one once nothing
+> the same one, once nothing